oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

     The **Overview** page is displayed.

 2. Under **Security Center** on the left, click **Dashboard** and review the dashboard.
 Scroll down to view all the charts.
 Make sure your compartment is selected under **List Scope**.
-Optionally, you can deselect **Include child compartments** so that the data in the dashboard reflects only the target databases in your compartment.
+From the **Target Databases** drop-down list, select your target database so that the data in the dashboard pertains to your target database only.

     - In Security Center, you can access all the Oracle Data Safe features, including the dashboard, Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, and Alerts.
     - When you register a target database, Oracle Data Safe automatically creates a security assessment and user assessment for you.
 That's why the **Security Assessment**, **User Assessment**, **Feature Usage**, and **Operations Summary** charts in the dashboard already have data.